sakarisalmi/42-Pipex/README.md

 ```
 You'll notice two things.
 First, the execve() worked.
 Second, for some reason the second printf-statement didn't show up.
 That's because it didn't happen; the a.out _process image_ got replaced by by the echo process image (the process image is the in-memory representation of a process).
 So when you run execve, your program gets entirely replaced by what you put in the execve arguments and if it didn't, something went wrong and there was an error.

-Ok, One question cleared just for two new ones to show up: how are we supposed to execute two commands in our program?
+Ok, One question cleared for a new one to take its place: how are we supposed to execute two commands in our program?
 This is where _forking_ comes in.

 The fork() function is for creating a new process.
 Behold:
 ```